 Budget Expenditures and Reimbursements Information

-Upon submission and approval of the division’s eligible school STEM Competition Team Grant-Application Packet, the school division will receive funds up to $5,000 for each high school based on the submitted application.
+Upon submission and approval of the division’s eligible school STEM Competition Team Grant-Application Packet, the school division will receive funds up to $5,000 for each school based on the submitted application.
 The school division’s state-funded allocation up to $10,000 will be received by September 20, 2019, based on confirmation of the resources needed for planning and implementation of the STEM Competition Team Grant Initiative and revised budget (if applicable).

 Allowable uses of the state-funded allocation include, but are not limited to: